matahariramadhan/transcriptor-app/README.md

 ## Features

-- Downloads audio from video URLs using `yt-dlp`.
+- Downloads audio from one or more video URLs provided as arguments using `yt-dlp`.
+- Processes multiple URLs sequentially, continuing even if one URL fails.
 - Transcribes audio using the Lemonfox API (via the `openai` library).
 - Supports selecting different Whisper models available on Lemonfox.
 - Optionally requests speaker labels (if supported by the Lemonfox model).